Pattern 1796 light cavalry sabre: Background

 During the early part of the French Revolutionary Wars, the British Army launched an expeditionary force into Flanders.
 With the invading army was a young captain of the 2nd Dragoon Guards, serving as a brigade major, John Gaspard Le Marchant.
 Le Marchant noted the lack of professional skill displayed by the horsemen and the clumsy design of the heavy, over-long swords then in use (the 1788 Patterns) and decided to do something about it.
 Among many other things Le Marchant did to improve the cavalry, he designed, in collaboration with the Birmingham sword cutler Henry Osborn, a new sabre.
 This was adopted by the British Army as the Pattern 1796 Light Cavalry Sabre.
 Le Marchant wanted his sabre to be adopted by all British cavalry, but the board of general officers decided to arm the heavy cavalry with a straight sword.

 Design

 An eastern influence can be detected in the blade form, and Le Marchant is recorded as saying that the "blades of the Turks, Mamalukes, Moors and Hungarians [were] preferable to any other".
-The blade profile is similar to some examples of the Indian tulwar, and expert opinion has commented upon this.
+The post 1630, knuckle bow hilted, fullered, szabla, of the Polish-Hungarian Hussars, is sometimes credited as Le Marchant's inspiration for the pattern.

+The British sword is similar to some tulwars in the widening of the blade near the tip, which is gradual and does not incorporate a step (latchet) as is found in the yelman of the Turkish kilij.
 This similarity prompted some Indian armourers to re-hilt old 1796 pattern blades as tulwars later in the 19th century.